dugannaz/Holography/README.md

 Holographic Image Reconstruction Library

--Holographic image reconstruction at specific distance.
+Holographic image reconstruction at specific distance.

--Generation of z-map and infocus image using a stack of reconstructed images at various distances.
+Generation of z-map and infocus image using a stack of reconstructed images at various distances.

 Using JNI to access fftw and tiff libraries.